VFW and Post 6710 History

 The VFW traces its roots back to 1899 when veterans of the Spanish-American War (1898) and the Philippine Insurrection (1899-1902) founded local organizations to secure rights and benefits for their service: Many arrived home wounded or sick.
-There was no medical care or veterans' pension for them,and they were left to care for themselves.
+There was no medical care or veterans' pension for them, and they were left to care for themselves.

 In their misery, some of these veterans banded together and formed organizations with what would become known as the Veterans of Foreign Wars of the United States.
 After chapters were formed in Ohio, Colorado and Pennsylvania, the movement quickly gained momentum.
 By 1915, membership grew to 5,000; by 1936, membership was almost 200,000.
+Fast forward and the VFW peaked in 1992 with 2.1 million members.
+Today that number has shrunk to just over 950,000 active members.
+And though war continues to be just as lethal as it was when the first caveman hit his neighbor in the head with a rock, we are grateful that large scale conflicts have limited membership into our exclusive club.

 · From Dalton Road to Owner of DeLucas Dugout bldg.